Property Survey

 What type of property survey do you need?

-Different properties require different levels of inspection.
+Different properties require different levels of reporting.
 The right survey will depend on the age, type, condition and complexity of the property you are buying.

 Level 2 Home Survey

-A Level 2 Home Survey is suitable for many conventional houses, flats and maisonettes that appear to be in reasonable condition.
+A Level 2 Home Survey is suitable for many conventional houses, flats and maisonettes that appear to be in reasonable condition, providing clear condition reporting without estimated repair costs.

 Level 3 Building Survey

-A Level 3 Building Survey is more detailed and is often recommended for older, larger, altered, extended or unusual properties.
+A Level 3 Building Survey is more detailed in its reporting and includes estimated repair costs where appropriate.
+It is often recommended for older, larger, altered, extended or unusual properties.

 New Home Snagging Survey